Rational indices for quantum ground state sectors: Proof of Theorem

 leaves $\ran(P)$ invariant:

 Note that while~(\ref{HastingsGenerator}) is also the generator of the `quasi-adiabatic' flow, see~\cite{HastingsWen, Sven}, its use in the present context was introduced in~\cite{BBDF}.

 We now present three lemmas before heading to the main argument.
-While the first and third ones are general and purely technical, the second one refers explicitly to the spatial structure of the problem, see Section~\ref{sec: spatial}, and plays an essential role in the following. \begin{lemma} Let $V$ be a unitary and let $P$ be an orthogonal projection.
-Then\\ (i) $\Vert [V,P] \Vert \leq \epsilon$ implies $\Vert PVP\Vert^2\geq 1-\epsilon^2$,\\ (ii) $\Vert PVP\Vert^2\geq 1-\epsilon^2$ implies $\Vert [V,P] \Vert \leq 2 \epsilon$ . \end{lemma} \begin{proof} We first note that
+While the first and third ones are general and purely technical, the second one refers explicitly to the spatial structure of the problem, see Section~\ref{sec: spatial}, and plays an essential role in the following.